AndrewHenderson/mariodux/README.md

 You'll notice we've followed suit to React and tagged desired nodes with the [`ref` attribute](https://facebook.github.io/react/docs/more-about-refs.html#the-ref-callback-attribute).

 ### Maintianing Browser State
-If we need to get the value of the nodes such as `inputs` before we update the DOM, we can leverage morphdom's [`onBeforeElUpdated`](https://github.com/AndrewHenderson/mariodux/blob/master/examples/todos/index.js#L29-L32).
+If we need to reference the node currently in the DOM before updating, we can leverage morphdom's [`onBeforeElUpdated`](https://github.com/AndrewHenderson/mariodux/blob/master/examples/todos/index.js#L29-L32).
+This is useful when needing to maintain things like the text currently typed into an `input` field.
 ```js
 morphdom(realDOM, virtualDOM, {
   onBeforeElUpdated: function(fromEl, toEl) {